znob/dsc-1-07-08-class-variables-and-instance-methods-nyc-career-ds-102218/README.md

 ## Objectives

+You will be able to:

-* Understanding class variables
+* Understand class variables
-* Understanding class methods
+* Understand class methods
-* Accessing class variables with class methods
+* Access class variables with class methods
-* Deciding When to Use a Class Variable and a Class Method
+* Decide When to Use a Class Variable and a Class Method

-# Understanding Class Variables
+## Understanding Class Variables

 As with most new concepts in programming, it helps to start with some basic context.
 So, let's look at first what a class variable looks like.